24 species in 7 genera

 Photo by K. P. Dinesh

 (Click for family gallery)

-These are small, slender caecilians which were formerly placed in Caecilidae.
-They have a patchy distribution in parts of India, Africa, and the Seychelles islands (Wilkinson et al. 2011).
+These are small, slender caecilians with patchy distribution in India, Africa, and the Seychelles islands (Wilkinson et al. 2011).

 July 11, 2016: Indian biodiversity is concentrated in three major, disjointed, wet-zones: North-East India and the Western and Eastern Ghats of peninsular India.
 There is little overlap in the biota found in each of these zones, which begs the question of what the biogeographic origins for the biota are in each zone and how the biota are related to each other.
 Gower et al. 2016 explored these questions using the genus Gegeneophis, which occurs in both the biologically well-explored Western Ghats and the less explored Eastern Ghats, to build a molecular clock.
 Although the mechanism is still unclear, they found that the only known Eastern Ghats caecilian, Gegeneophis orientalis, split from all Western Ghats at least 35 mya during the late Eocene or early Oligocene.
 The authors argue for increased exploration of the Eastern Ghats as the region may have provided a moist refugium for a sustained amount of time during the mid-Cenozoic era and thus may have many undescribed, low-vagility, endemic, taxa.
 (AChang)Written by AmphibiaWeb